 Is Mechanical Breakdown Insurance Right for You?

-It's possible to get a car insurance policy that helps cover the cost of some repairs called mechanical breakdown insurance (MBI).
+It's possible to get a car insurance policy that helps cover repair costs.
+This type of insurance is called mechanical breakdown insurance (MBI).
 Please note not every insurance company offers this type of coverage, and you may face extra requirements before you go to the repair shop.
 Like any other policy, a mechanical breakdown policy will lay out exactly what's included.
-Are tire rotation and other routine maintenance items included, or is it just meant to cover you if your engine or transmission fails unexpectedly?
+Are tire rotations and other routine maintenance items included, or is it just meant to cover you if your engine or transmission fails unexpectedly?
 In many cases, even if they offer more comprehensive coverage, they may have a clause for breakdown caused by neglect.
 In this type of instance, keeping maintenance records on hand is essential.

 Mechanical breakdown coverage doesn't cover routine maintenance or damage from a car accident.
 You're also usually restricted to certain approved licensed repair shops chosen by your insurance provider.